 Whether directors are considered independent under these categorical independence tests and all other relevant facts and circumstances is reviewed and made public annually prior to our annual meeting of stockholders.
 The Board of Directors has determined that each of Mses.
 Hebard and Le Melle and Messrs.
-Finnerty, Saltzman and Sloves are independent for purposes of NYSE Rule 303A and that each such director has no material relationship with the Company.
-In addition, the Board of Directors had determined that Ms. Lenehan, who served on our Board until May 25, 2023, was independent for purposes of NYSE Rule 303A and had no material relationship with the Company.
+Addas, Finnerty, Kripalani and Saltzman are independent for purposes of NYSE Rule 303A and that each such director has no material relationship with the Company.
+In addition, the Board of Directors had determined that Mr. Sloves, who served on our Board of Directors until November 1, 2024, was independent for purposes of NYSE Rule 303A and had no material relationship with the Company.